3d field theory, plane partitions and triple Macdonald polynomials: Triple Macdonald polynomials

 The eigenfunctions $M_{\vec{Y}}^{(t_1, t_2)}(\vec{u}|p_{a,n})$ are called generalized Macdonald polynomials~\cite{Zenkevich:2014lca},~\cite{GenMD} and depend on $L$-tuple of Young diagrams $\vec{Y}$ and $L$-tuple\footnote{ More precisely $M_{\vec{Y}}^{(t_1,t_2)}(\vec{u}|p_{a,n})$ depend only on $(L-1)$ \emph{ratios} of $u_a$.} of spectral parameters $\vec{u}$.

-For certain special values of spectral parameters called the resonances, i.e.\ when $u_a = u_{a+1} t_1^m t_2^l$, part of the tensor product of Fock modules completely decouples leaving only polynomials corresponding to the \emph{special} $L$-tuples of Young diagrams.
+For certain special values of spectral parameters called the resonances, i.e.\ when $u_a = u_{a+1} t_1^m t_2^l$, part of the tensor product of Fock modules completely decouples (i.e.\ the corresponding states become null-vectors inside the DIM representation) leaving only polynomials corresponding to the \emph{special} $L$-tuples of Young diagrams.
 The same phenomenon can be observed when considering the Nekrasov expansion of the conformal block.
 To get the right answer for \emph{degenerate} values of the intermediate dimensions one should constraint the Young diagrams appearing in the expansion to satisfy the \emph{Burge conditions}~\cite{Bershtein:2014qma}.
 We would like to consider here the simplest case of the resonance when $u_a = u (t_1 t_2)^{1-a}$.
 In this case the surviving $L$-tuples of Young diagrams form a plane partition $\pi = \{ Y_1, \ldots , Y_L\}$ of height~$L$.

 Another way to see the decoupling of states for spectral parameters in resonance is to consider the $R$-matrix for the DIM algebra~\cite{DIMR} acting in the tensor product of Fock spaces $\mathcal{F}(u) \otimes \mathcal{F}(\frac{u}{x})$.
 The $R$-matrix in the resonant case becomes singular.
-Indeed, the eigenvalues of the $R$-matrix can be read of from its expression in the vertical representation (see~\cite{DIMR} for details):
+Indeed, the eigenvalues of the $R$-matrix can be read off from its expression in the vertical representation (see~\cite{DIMR} for details):